 1. Select your goals – Pick the main goals for your ad.
 You can choose between:

-2. Create your ad – Build your ad using visuals, text, and perhaps a button that instructs your customer as to what you want from them as well.
-That “call to action button” could say “sign up,” “setup an appointment,” “talk with us,” etc.
+2. Create your ad – Build your ad using visuals, text, and perhaps a button that instructs your customers as to what you want from them as well.
+That “call to action button” could say “sign up,” “set up an appointment,” “talk with us,” etc.

-3. Define your audience – Identify the ideal customer who you want to reach.
+- Define your audience – Identify the ideal customer whom you want to reach.

 How To Setup a Google Ad

 To promote your product or service through Google, you must:

 - Sign in to your Google Ads account